ncastillod63/DATABASE/README.md

-# API Library + Interface
+# Expertsoft

 This project is an application for:
-- Managing clients of the Expertsof company (CRUD).
+- Managing clients of the Expertsoft company (CRUD).
 - Populating the database with a manually formatted CSV file.

 ---